ECE-196/docs/content/tutorials/tutorial_team12.md

     namePID.SetMode(int Mode);                       //AUTOMATIC or MANUAL
     namePID.SetOutputLimits(double Min, double Max); //range of values (for PWM 0-255)

-There are functions within the library that are automatically used in the constructor function, PID.
+There are functions within the library that are automatically used in the constructor function, PID, but should be called regardless.
 These functions can be used to update PID values as the system runs to achieve a dynamic response and to set the direction for the internal controller.

 It is recommended to look through the link for further information based on the required use.

 [Arduino PID Library Code](https://github.com/br3ttb/Arduino-PID-Library/blob/master/PID_v1.cpp#L97)

+### Note:

-This process will require experimentation to get the correct PID values for a desired response, which will take time.
+PID tuning will require experimentation to get the correct PID values for a desired response, which will take time.

 ## Challenges